shionxva/DFA-string-checker/README.md

 ## API Endpoint

-The web app provides a REST API for checking strings:
+The web app provides a REST API to check strings:

 **POST /api/check**